jaicdev/QDPStudio/README.md

 - Logging is implemented via Python’s `logging` module, with optional integration using [Weights & Biases (wandb)](https://wandb.ai) for comprehensive experimental tracking.
 - The framework evaluates models on metrics including accuracy, precision, recall, F1-score, and inference latency.
-- Detailed logging enables monitoring the impact of each compression technique.
+- Detailed logging enables monitoring the impact of each compression technique and mode.

 ---

 ## Troubleshooting & Tips

 - **Configuration Issues:**
   Ensure your `config.yaml` is properly formatted.
-Invalid configurations will result in runtime errors.
+Invalid configurations may result in runtime errors.

 - **Custom Module Integration:**
   Verify that any custom dataset module is on your Python path and implements the required `get_custom_dataset()` function.

 - **Fusion Configurations:**
   For optimal quantization, consider defining a custom fusion configuration mapping if the default does not meet your model's needs.